DFStudio/c-vips-pipeline/README.md

 - Any numeric parameter can be defined using a variable or expression by prefixing it with a `%`.
 Expressions are evaluated using [ExprTk](https://github.com/ArashPartow/exprtk).
 - Variables are all internally represented with 64-bit floating point numbers
 - Slots and variables use string keys
+- For streaming inputs, use `-` to stream from stdin and `fifo:some/pipe` when streaming from a named pipe
+- For streaming outputs, use `-` to stream to stdout and `fifo:some/pipe` when streaming to a named pipe.
+The third parameter of `@write` is required when streaming.

 ```
 @thumbnail <file in> <slot out> <width> <height?> <no-rotate> <intent?>